ISW

 Fire detection with flame detectors.
 First sponsor and fire extinguisher.

-The use and distribution of racist symbols in accordance with Articles 261bis StGB and 171c MStG are punishable if these flags, badges, slogans or greetings symbolize an ideology that is aimed at the systematic degradation or slander of members of a race, ethnic group or religion, and if this ideology is promoted in public.
+The use and dissemination of racist symbols according to Articles 261bis of the Criminal Code and 171c of the Military Criminal Code are punishable if these flags, badges, slogans or greetings symbolize an ideology aimed at the systematic denigration or defamation of members of a race, ethnicity or religion, and if this ideology is promoted in public.

 This video was designed for extras and actors handling weapons on the film set!